jeffcarp/talks/talk-notes.md

 - Comments, feedback, want to hack on something: @jcarp on Twitter or hi@jeff.is
 - Improvements, fixes: https://github.com/jeffcarp/angularjs-talk

-### Objective
+## Who are you

+- You have a basic understanding of JavaScript and front-end development
-- To give you a brief overview of AngularJS and the tools to learn more.
+- The objective of this talk is to give you a brief overview of AngularJS and the tools to learn more.

 ### Style

 - Most of this talk will take the following form:
   - 1. Code the end result that we want, see that it breaks
   - 2. Fill in the implementation and explain what's happening

-- 3. Lather, rinse, repeat
-- Audience participation
+### Audience participation

 - If you have a question, please ask it.
 - If you have something helpful to add, please do so.
 - Let's look at this talk as if it were a pair-pair-pair-pair-pair programming session

-- Let's get started
+### Let's get started

 - Did you hear a cat cafe is coming to SF?
 - We all know herding cats is kind of like... herding cats
 - Let's make a cat cafe management app